Prooftoys language quick summary

 Variables and constants

-Variable names have a single alphabetic character, such as x or A.
+Variable names start with a single alphabetic character, such as x or

-The single letter may be followed by digits or a single underscore and
+A. The single letter may be followed by digits, e.g. x1, which will

 Names with multiple alphabetic characters are always constants, and may also include digits.